DemetrianTitus/Machine-Vision---YOLOv8/Preparing_data.md

 1. Within the OID folder, in each class, right-click and select "Sort by Type."
 Then, take approximately 30% of the most recent `.txt` and `.jpg` files and move them to the `val` folder as shown below.
 The remaining ~70% of files should be placed in the `train` folder.

-2. The number of selected files can be monitored in the bottom left corner of the "File Explorer."
+2. The number of selected files can be viewed in the bottom left corner of the `File Explorer` window in Windows.

 3. It is crucial that each `.jpg` file has its corresponding `.txt` file in the appropriate folder (either `train` or `val`).
 Refer to the image below for clarification.